timoklok/boba-fetch/README.md

 ## Boba Fetch

-Boba Fetch is a small tool to filter Star Wars characters based on Homeworld, Species or which of the films they appeard in.
-It use https://swapi.graph.cool/ for it's data.
+Boba Fetch is a small tool to filter Star Wars characters based on Homeworld, Species or which of the films they appeared in.
+It uses https://swapi.graph.cool/ for it's data.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).